ValleyCrisps/Evaluating-Student-Writing/README.md

 ---

 ## Proposed approach
-GOAL: indentify discourses
 1. Split text files into sentences
 2. Aggregate sentences into discourses
-  -> for each sentence S, compare S with all sentences in previous discourse and check for logical connections.
+  For each sentence S, compare S with all sentences in previous discourse and check for logical connections.
   If a connection is found: add S to current discourse.
   Else: create new discourse containing and add S to it
 3. Apply ML (Machine Learning) algorithms to identify the type of each discourse